-Following our earlier post about building good sleep habits for your baby, we’re turning our attention to the equally important topic of adult sleep.
+Following our earlier post about building good sleep habits for your baby, we’re turning our attention to the equally important topic of sleep positions for grown ups.
 Approximately 40% of our lives are spent asleep in bed, meaning the correct sleeping position is vital, especially if you suffer from neck, back, shoulder, or hip problems.
 Our Nightingale physios Roxanne and Mohammed share their inside tips on the best sleeping positions for a pain-free slumber.

 Why does it matter how we sleep?